dmccuk/puppet/README.md

    * move out the puppet directory (mv /etc/puppet /etc/puppet_ORIG
    * initialise git - git init (in /etc)
    * git clone my repo
       * git clone git@github.com:dmccuk/puppet.git
    * On your node, update your /etc/puppet/puppet.conf file to point to "your" puppet master, then run "puppet agent -t" (I have got some test server names in my config)
-   * To use hiera, create yourself your own fqdn.yaml file and look at the ones already there as examples.
+   * To use hiera I've added some data to mine but feel free to change it.
+You will need to update your /etc/hiera.yaml file to point to the hieradata directory.
    * Enjoy.

 ---